• Search

 It is also impossible not to notice that the story of young Richard and Emmeline consists entirely of unrealistic, idyllic images.

 Why did the heroes spend their whole lives on the island, away from hygiene, but at the same time, they have perfectly even, white teeth?
 Why do they have sparkling hair like it’s from a shampoo commercial?
 Why are their bodies not overgrown with hair?
 How have they been cutting their hair all this time?
-Why didn’t the clothes they found at the beginning wear out after so many years?
+Why didn’t the clothes they found initially wear out after so many years?

+In Stackpool’s novel, the characters face all of this, plus their relationship develops a little more challenging.
+These problems are discussed even by the heroes of the 2012 remake.
 But in this film, it is clear why this is not the case.
 It was conceived as a pure and naive romance.
 That’s how it turned out.

 How many Blue Lagoons movies are there?